The transformative power of pets

 The Emotional Alchemy of Animal Interaction

-Have you ever seen a disheartened person be lifted and lightened by the approach of a loving and innocent animal?
-I most certainly have, I find it both humorous and amazing how a sweet animal can affect even the most begrudged into a state of joy and playfulness.
+Have you ever seen someone who’s disheartened brighten and lighten up simply by the approach of a loving, innocent animal?
+I most certainly have.
+It’s both humorous and amazing how a sweet animal can lift even the most begrudging person into a state of joy and playfulness.

 Lessons in Mindfulness and Growth

-Raising and giving a home to an animal can also help us have perspective on the process of growth.
-Jack Kornfield, an esteemed meditation Teacher, says that a helpful approach to mindfulness meditation can be one that is similar to “training a puppy.“ In meditation we bring the mind back to the moment with gentleness and presence, just like we train a puppy, if we get too harsh and rigid, the puppy is traumatized, and can rebel, and we are this way in relationship with ourself as well.
-Therefore, the training of the puppy, or whatever animal that needs training, can remind us of what approaches are truly helpful and promote growth in an uplifting, non-shaming way.
+Raising and giving a home to an animal can also provide perspective on the process of growth.
+Jack Kornfield, an esteemed meditation teacher, suggests that a helpful approach to mindfulness meditation is similar to “training a puppy.”
+In meditation, we bring the mind back to the moment with gentleness and presence, just like we train a puppy.
+If we are too harsh or rigid, the puppy becomes traumatized or rebellious.
+We are this way with ourselves too.
+Therefore, the process of training a puppy—or any animal that needs training—reminds us of which approaches truly promote growth in a supportive, non-shaming way.

 The Unconditional Love of Pets

-For some people, sharing space with the unconditionally loving presence of an animal feels much safer than being with other humans at the time.
-There is power in the connection we can experience from knowing that our animal loves and approves of us no matter what mistakes we have made, or what thoughts or feelings we experience, or what addictions we currently have, or what fears or self doubts may visit us.
-We get to see witness that they love us no matter what, exactly as we are, not requiring us to be otherwise.
+For some people, sharing space with the unconditionally loving presence of an animal feels much safer than being with humans.
+There is power in the connection we experience when we know that our pet loves and accepts us regardless of our mistakes, thoughts, feelings, addictions, or fears.
+They love us exactly as we are, without requiring us to be anything else.

 The Emotional Journey with My Rescue Dog

-When I reflect on the love, joy, and silliness that my own rescue dog has provided me with I get a lump in my throat and tears stream down my face.
-As she embraces me unconditionally, she also encourages me to practice doing the same for her, because although she is unconditionally loving, she is also extremely neurotic and traumatized from her past, and has a hard time in certain circumstances and situations, which requires my patience, understanding, wisdom, and also… humor!..and I definitely lose my temper at times, it’s a practice, for sure.
-And yet I knew she was the right dog for me because when I saw her face, I was inspired to action, to apply for her, and later receive her and all that her existence brings.
-She is my trusty companion on hikes, at parks, on trips, and any and everywhere else I can bring her.
-It brings a smile to my face when I see others in my life who also share this pet companionship.
+When I reflect on the love, joy, and silliness my own rescue dog has brought into my life, I feel a lump in my throat and tears stream down my face.
+Her unconditional love encourages me to practice the same for her.
+However, despite being unconditionally loving, she is also highly neurotic and traumatized from her past, which makes certain situations difficult for her.
+This requires my patience, understanding, wisdom, and humor—and yes, I lose my temper at times.
+It’s definitely a practice.
+Still, I knew she was the right dog for me because, when I saw her face, I felt inspired to act.
+I applied for her, adopted her, and now experience all that her presence brings.
+She’s my trusty companion on hikes, at parks, on trips—anywhere I can bring her.
+It makes me smile to see others in my life also enjoying the companionship of pets.

 The Responsibility of Pet Ownership